aderant-handshake/HSFramework-Public/README.md

 ![atile](https://raw.githubusercontent.com/smchargue/HSFramework/main/src/images/action-item.jpg)

 ### Action Metric Colors
-All Bootstrap Color Theme names are usable to control the color of the action metric and icon.
+All Bootstrap Color Theme names are available to control the color of the action metric and icon.

 *   Primary
 *   Secondary